 Learning many value functions off-policy from a shared stream of experience---with function approximation and an unknown environment---provides a natural setting to investigate no-reward intrinsically motivated learning.
 The basic idea is simple.
-The aim is to accurately estimate many value functions, each with an independent learner---there is no external reward signal.
-Directly optimizing the data collection for all learners jointly is difficult because we cannot directly measure this total learning objective and actions have an indirect impact on learning efficiency.
-There is a large related literature in active learning \cite{cohn1996active,balcan2009agnostic,settles2009active,golovin2011adaptive,konyushkova2017learning} and active perception \cite{bajcsy2018revisiting}, from which to draw inspiration for a solution but which do not directly apply to this problem.
-In active learning the agent must sub-select from a larger set of items, to choose which points to label.
+The aim is to accurately estimate many value functions, each with an independent learner---where there is no external reward signal.
+Directly optimizing the data collection for all learners jointly is difficult because we cannot directly measure this total learning objective and because actions have an indirect impact on learning efficiency.
+There is a large related literature in active learning \citep{cohn1996active,balcan2009agnostic,settles2009active,golovin2011adaptive,konyushkova2017learning} and active perception \citep{bajcsy2018revisiting}, from which to draw inspiration for a solution but which do not directly apply to this problem.
+In active learning the agent must sub-select from a larger set of items to choose which points to label.
 Active perception is a subfield of vision and robotics.
-Much of the work in active perception has focused on specific settings---namely visual attention \cite{bylinskii2015towards}, localization in robotics \cite{patten2018monte} and sensor selection \cite{satsangi2018exploiting,satsangi2020maximizing}---or assumes knowledge of the dynamics (see \cite[Section 5]{bajcsy2018revisiting}).
+Much of the work in active perception has focused on specific settings---namely visual attention \citep{bylinskii2015towards}, localization in robotics \citep{patten2018monte} and sensor selection \citep{satsangi2018exploiting,satsangi2020maximizing}---or assumes knowledge of the dynamics of the world \citep[see][]{bajcsy2018revisiting}.

 An alternative strategy is to formulate our task as a reinforcement learning problem.
 We can use an intrinsic reward, internal to the learning system, that approximates the total learning across all learners.
-The behavior can be adapted, to choose actions in each state that maximize the intrinsic reward, towards the goal of by maximizing the total learning of the system.
+The behavior can be adapted to choose actions in each state that maximize the intrinsic reward, towards the goal of maximizing the total learning of the system.
 The choice of intrinsic rewards can have a significant impact on the sample efficiency of such intrinsically motivated learning systems.
-To the best of our knowledge, this paper provides the first formulation of parallel value function learning as a reinforcement learning task.
+This paper provides the first formulation of parallel value function learning as a reinforcement learning task.
 Fortunately, there are many ideas from related areas that can inform our choice of intrinsic rewards.